UKPLab/CARE/README.md

 sudo ./install.sh           # Install needed software packages source pyenv.sh
 ```

+2. Change the environment variables in the `.env` file.

-2. Start the h server in one terminal:
+3. Start the h server in one terminal:
 ```
 make h_server
 ```

-3. Initialize the database:
+4. Initialize the database:
 ```
 make init
 ```
-4. Start our app in another terminal in development mode:
+5. Start our app in another terminal in development mode:
 ```
 make dev
 ```
-5. Visit localhost:3001 in your browser.
+6. Visit localhost:3001 in your browser.
 You should see a login page.
 Login via guest and access the default document
    to start annotating.

 ## Installation Manual